telco-vision/ocs-api/doc/v1/API.md

 this request (successfully executed), the user can start using its prepaid package, no matter if it was active or not before the request.

+The subscriber (and its eSIM) can be provided in the request (see `subscriber`), then the system will affect a new plan to the specified subscriber.

+But instead of a subscriber, an account can be provided (see `accountForSubs`).
+In this case the system will search for a free eSIM (and its subscriber) in the specified account.
+If a free eSIM is found, a new package will be affected to its subscriber.

 To identify the subscriber, you can use one of the following IDs:
 - Subscriber ID
 - IMSI